top of page

 How big is the property? (the house, backyard/front yard), are there any additional structures that needed to be captured? (like barn, extra garage, guest house etc.), will videography be necessary as well? will drone(aerial) photo or video be necessary as well?
 Where exactly the property is located? etc.

-All these questions help you to have an almost complete idea what are going to deal with.
+All these questions help you to have an almost complete idea what are you going to deal with.
 How much time approximately will it take from you.
 What gear will you need to use and prepare.
 How far you are going to drive.
-If drone is needed, then pre-check on special apps, if there is any restrictions or maybe authorization needed for a certain airspace etc.
+If drone is needed, then pre-check on special apps, if there is any restrictions or maybe authorization needed for a certain airspace etc. (Have all the batteries and extra batteries charged and ready to go!)

-The other very important thing is which direction is the house facing and how is the conditions of close by surroundings?
-Now, why this is important.
+For me, personally, the other very important thing is which direction is the house facing and how are the conditions of close-by surroundings?
+Now, why this is important?

 One of my main principals is, whenever is possible, try to always get a nice sunlight on the "face" of the house (the main entrance, the main exterior image)!
 Again, whenever it's possible.
 There will be dozens of times when it's not physically possible.
-For example the house is facing towards North, and the main entrance never gets a proper and direct sunshine..
+For example, when the house is facing North, and the main entrance never gets a proper and direct sunshine..
 Or let's say they have a hill, or a forest or a building blocking the direct sunshine etc. Or simply it's a cloudy day, like the many ones we have here in Portland, Oregon :) That's why I mentioned, whenever it's possible..
-Many times my clients don't even know, and I try to figure that out with the help of Google Earth/Maps or other programs/apps etc. For me, it's important because usually buyers get "caught"/attracted with the main (hero) image of the listings, which is that "face" of the house, and if that is lit buy a nice natural sunshine, that gives them a nice, warm and attractive feeling.
+Many times my clients don't even know, and I try to figure that out with the help of Google Earth/Maps or other programs/apps.
+For me, it's important because usually buyers get "caught"/attracted with the main (hero) image of the listings, (to click the listing and open it), which is that "face" of the house, and if that is lit with a nice natural sunshine, that gives them a nice, warm and attractive feeling.

 Equipment!

-I know, you might have many questions about this sections, however, I will try to make it simple and easier for you to get the main idea.
+I know, you might have many questions about this sections, so I will try to make it maximum simple and easier for you to get the main idea.

 I don't want to suggest you to use specific brand camera or lens or tripod or drone, as there is a huge diversity in the market now, and there are lots of great products for each taste and personal preferences, but I will share with you the general requirements of the market's needs and what I personally use as of for now (2023).
 So here is the equipment you may need, to start doing high quality real estate photography and videography: